saezlab/.github/profile/README.md

 * [R package][9]
 * [Python module][10]

-### decouplR
+### decoupleR

-decouplR is a unified framework to extract functional signatures from omics data.
+decoupleR is a unified framework to extract functional signatures from omics data.
 Read more in our [preprint][15].

 * [R package][13]